 Children were placed in government custody, with the goal of releasing them to family sponsors or, for certain younger children, placing them in foster care pending the decisions of their immigration court cases.
 Child detention centers are ill-equipped to handle young children and the broad range of ages resulting from family separations.
 There has been no clear procedure for parents who have been detained or deported to follow to track their children or find out how they will be reunified.

-The International Rescue Committe is very concerned about the welfare of children separated from their families and, in particular, about the psychological impact separation has on children.
+The IRC is very concerned about the welfare of children who were separated from their families and, in particular, about the psychological impact separation has on children.
 Toxic stress from displacement and violence can stunt cognitive development and hinder a child’s ability to learn as well as predispose them to violent and aggressive behavior.